Scout24/livestatus_service/README.md

  * Livestatus access with no need for passwordless SSH or exposure of TCP sockets
  * Nice, customizable query result formatting
  * Built-in documentation
+ * Built-in access to the icinga command pipe
  * Tested codebase